songyao21/census_zip5/README.md

 # census_zip5
 This repository extract certain demo info at zip code level from 2016 onwards The census data are based on 5-year American Community Surveys distributed by NHGIS (https://www.nhgis.org/).
 Data compiled for 2016 onward (latest is 2021).
-Tables extracted from NHGIS are
+Tables downloaded from NHGIS are

 B01001.
 Sex by Age